Rainbow-Dreamer/musicpy_docs/docs/Useful functionality.md

 * nomsg: set whether write other MIDI messages to MIDI file or not, if set to True, then not written

-* ticks_per_beat: ticks per beat of the MIDI file, set this higher to get higher resolution
+* ticks_per_beat: ticks per beat of the MIDI file, set this higher to get higher resolution, if set to None, use default value 960

+* ignore_instrument: ignore the self-contained instruments, do not add additional program change events

+* ignore_bpm: ignore the self-contained bpm, do not add additional tempo change events

+* ignore_track_names: ignore the self-contained track names, do not add additional track name change events

 * midi_args: other arguments for MIDI file, please refer to [mido documentation](https://mido.readthedocs.io/en/latest/lib.html#midi-files) for details